PianoNic/DockiUp/README.md

 2. Rebuilds your Docker containers with the updated code
 3. Deploys the new containers with minimal downtime

-Perfect for developers who want a simple CI/CD pipeline for their personal projects and self-hosted services.
+Perfect for developers who want a simple CI/CD pipeline for their personal projects.

 ## 🖼️ Screenshots